aiondemand/aiod-api-examples-php/README.md

 ## Getting started

-### Clone this repository to your local machine.
+### Clone the 'AIoD API Examples: PHP' repository

-Clone this repository to your local machine by running the following command
+Clone this repository to your local machine by running the following command:
 ```shell
 git clone git@github.com:aiondemand/aiod-api-examples-php.git
 ```

-An `aiod-api-example-php` folder will be created with the contents of this repository.
-Do not change to that folder, as you also have to clone, install & then run the AIoD API repository...
+An `aiod-api-examples-php` folder will be created with the contents of this repository.
+Do not change to that folder, as you also have to clone, install & then run the AIoD API repository.

 ### Clone, install & run the AIoD API repository